NathanSandford/Chem-I-Calc/docs/intro/basic_example.rst

 A Basic Example
 ===============

-Before getting started, we recommend that new Chem-I-Calc users read `Sandford et al. (In Press) <https://arxiv.org/abs/2006.08640>`_ --- at least Sections 1-3, and 4.1 --- or our abridged summary: :ref:`Scientific/Statistical Background <background>`.
+Before getting started, we recommend that new Chem-I-Calc users read `Sandford et al. (2020) <https://ui.adsabs.harvard.edu/abs/2020ApJS..249...24S/abstract>`_ --- at least Sections 1-3, and 4.1.

 0. Install Chem-I-Calc and Prerequisites
 ----------------------------------------